 - Creator licenses grant a wide range of capabilities when using Tableau Server and Tableau Online, and also grant use of Tableau Desktop and Tableau Prep.
-Server administrators will always use a Creator license, if available.
 Depending on a user’s site role, a user with a Creator license might have all of the capabilities available under the Explorer license, as well as the following capabilities when using Tableau Server and Tableau Online:

 - Create and publish new workbooks from a new data source.

 - Edit embedded data sources in the Data pane.